Agde: Development

+The Hôtel de Ville (town hall) was erected as a military barracks in 1892.

 In the old town center, the 1960s municipality had to rebuild the entire infrastructure due to decrepitude and population growth.
-1969,the local abbatoirs are closed.
+1969, the local abbatoirs are closed.

 After immediate World War II the summer mass tourism was created in campsites and in 1960s' some very large and high residences were integrated in the "new urbanism".

 Actual shore development in Occitania began in the 60's following first waterfront in Grau d'Agde with numerous campsites.

 The Mission Racine aimed to revitalize the economy of the region between Béziers and Sète, and make Cap d'Agde "the holiday port of Toulouse", the decrepit little town of Agde fully depends on Béziers.

 The main marina (Port) was designed next to the location of the cape small fishing port (Cap d'Agde).
-It replaces the former salt marsh, in use 1912-1916.
+It replaces the former salt marsh, in use 1912–1916.
 The fishing port of the Hérault river has been modernised with its professional fish market hall.
 The river's shipyards, which are mixed with pleasure boats and small fishing boats, succeeded the wooden boat yards.
 "1960: The president's plan is actually to make from the coast of Occitania the "French Florida".

 The heads of the inter-ministerial mission developed collective facilities to attract the greatest number of tourists: holiday centres and camps of the nationalised PTT, EDF, SNCF; holiday village houses with Belgian, Netherlands, German investments.
 Campsites are created, one with the first naturist settlement in France.
 About leisure, tennis courts, discotheques, amusement parks (an aquatic park) are built.
 The National Forestry Office with arboriculturists (e.g. Vilmorin) contributed to the creation of green spaces in the resort, and reforestation.
 Hundreds of thousands of seedlings are then distributed free of charge to individuals.